HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 Welcome to our short series of articles on structured generation, a paradigm designed to reduce the unpredictability of large language models (LLMs) by ensuring that their outputs adhere to predefined formats.

 The goal of the series is to show how structured generation can be implemented in Python using Anthropic's LLMs inference API.
-As a first step, this post will introduce the basic concepts behind structured generation and walk you through a practical example where Anthropic's Claude 3.5 Sonnet model is guided to produce structured data in many formats.
-You can find the raw markdown file for the post and the complete code for the examples in our [github repository](https://github.com/HK3-Lab-Team/StructuredGenTutorial).
-To run the code yourself, simply clone the repository and execute the Jupyter notebook [gentle-intro.ipynb](https://github.com/HK3-Lab-Team/StructuredGenTutorial/blob/main/notebooks/gentle-intro.ipynb).
+As a first step, this post introduces the basic concepts behind structured generation.
+In addition, it provides a practical example that guides Anthropic's Claude 3.5 Sonnet model to produce structured data in many formats.

-In follow-up tutorials, we will explore more advanced techniques for structured generation using assistant response prefilling and function calling.
+In follow-up tutorials, we will explore assistant response prefilling and function calling, as more advanced techniques for structured generation.
 We’ll also demonstrate how to generate and validate schemas efficiently with the Python Pydantic library.
 We will wrap up the series with a complete example of legal text classification.

 By the end of it, you will have gained concrete strategies for building more robust LLM-powered applications, and a theoretical understanding of LLMs, with a particular focus on their (un)reliability.

 **Enrica Troiano¹ and Tommaso Furlanello¹²**